-Trim tabs are used to regulate the attitude of the boat while moving and will aid in trimming the boat fore and aft for a smoother ride.
+Trim tabs are used to regulate the attitude of the boat while moving.
+They are operated by a two-rocker switch panel and will aid in trimming the boat fore and aft for a smoother ride.
 Trim tabs can improve the ride of your boat by adjusting where the water is hitting the keel line.
 In a slight chop, the waves may be hitting the keel of your boat around the helm area causing an uncomfortable ride.
 By adjusting the trim tabs and lowering the bow, the waves will hit the keel at a more forward point and soften the ride.
-Experimenting with trim tabs in various sea conditions will help you determine the best positions for your boat under different load conditions.
+Experimenting with trim tabs in various sea conditions will help you determine the best positions for your boat under different load conditions